m-parchami/3DVehicleDetection/README.md

 | VGG-16 | Imagenet | 224\*224\*3 | 15 | 40,411,989 | 0.0076 | 0.0078 | 0.1100 |
 | Movilenetv2 | Imagenet | 224\*224\*3 | 25 | 66,490,453 | 0.0093 | 0.0073 | 0.1084 |

 **Disclaimer**: These results do not necessarily relate to model's overall performance and capabilities.
-One may achieve better results with each by modifying parameters or longer training.
-This is not a reliable general comparison of the two models.
+One may achieve better results with either by modifying parameters or longer training.
+This is not a reliable comparison of the two models.

 ### Table 3
 Translation vector estimation accuracy.